Reba Hore

 Reba Hore (1926–2008) was an Indian artist and activist.
 She has worked in various mediums ranging from water colors, mixed media, oil paints, pastels to terracotta.
 Her artworks were spontaneous, deeply personal and rooted in her daily life experiences.
 She was the wife of Somnath Hore, an accomplished sculptor and print maker himself.

 Life

 Reba had completed her graduation in economics and became a member of the Communist Party in 1948.
 Later, she joined the Government College of Art & Craft in Kolkata.
 After completing her studies, she started teaching art at St. John's Diocesan School from 1951.
 It was three years later, when she married Somnath Hore in 1954.

 She lived and worked in different cities, namely Kolkata, New Delhi and Shantiniketan over the course of her life.
-Hore passed away in 2008.
+Hore died in 2008.

 Career

 Hore was mostly under the shadow of her husband.
 However, the incredible number of artworks created in a style of her own make her stand out.